 Taking care of a loved one with Alzheimer’s disease can be frustrating at times, especially when you can’t motivate him or her to eat healthy foods.
 You need to stay positive and calm during meal and snack times.
 Berating or yelling at your loved one will add stress to the situation and may result in him or her not eating at all.
 Stay positive, say good things about the healthy food after you’ve eaten it yourself, and praise your loved one when he or she finishes eating.

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of home care Prescott, AZ, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of home care Prescott, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 2. Make Mealtime Convenient